Mental Health Tips

 Day 6:

-Today we are increasing our unplugging time.
-Don’t check your phone for the first 30 minutes after you wake up and leave your phone when you are having dinner.
+Increase your unplugging time.
+Don’t check your phone till 2 PM and leave your phone when you are having lunch and dinner.

-Day 7 – 12 Full digital detox mode
+Day 7 – 12 Full social media detox

-In this penultimate stage of the challenge we shall go into the full digital detox mode which means leaving our phone behind for an extended period.
+In this penultimate stage of the challenge go into the full social media detox mode which means leaving your phone behind for an extended period.

 Day 7: